averoli/cli_program/README.md

 In this project we create a command-line interface for fetching data from an API.

-We create a custom commands so we can access different data from [The Movie Database ](https://www.themoviedb.org/), once we display it on the terminal.
+We created custom commands so that we can access different data from [The Movie Database ](https://www.themoviedb.org/), and then we display it on the terminal.

 ## Getting Started